 If this deal goes through, Signet will have eight U.S. banners: Kay, Jared, Zales, Piercing Pagoda, James Allen, Rocksbox, Diamonds Direct, and Blue Nile.
 That’s quite a change for a company that, just a decade ago, had two.

-James Allen, Blue Nile, and Diamonds Direct, and Jared are very different businesses with similar models: They target men, sell “accessible luxury,” and have built their business on engagement rings (though Jared’s positioning has fluctuated).
+James Allen, Blue Nile, Diamonds Direct, and Jared are very different businesses with similar models: They target men, sell “accessible luxury,” and have built their business on engagement rings (though Jared’s positioning has fluctuated).
 They have traditionally seen one another as rivals, particularly James Allen and Blue Nile, and Jared and Diamonds Direct.

 Signet CEO Gina Drosos notes that Blue Nile’s customers are younger and more affluent than standard Signet shoppers.
 It’s an e-tailer that regularly sells diamonds for $100,000 or more.